-Luke Johnson is currently a Research Associate in the Neuromodulation Research Center at the University of MN.
+Luke Johnson is an Assistant Professor in the Department of Neurology and Associate Director of the Neuromodulation Research Center at the University of MN.
 He has extensive research experience in neurophysiology, systems neuroscience, neuromodulation, and technology development.
-Luke is interested in applying his neurophysiology expertise to the research and development of medical devices and clinical therapies that benefit individuals with damaged sensory and/or motor systems.
+Luke is interested in applying his neurophysiology expertise to the research and development of medical devices and clinical therapies that benefit individuals with neurological disorders.

 Dr. Johnson’s research addresses critical questions regarding the brain mechanisms underlying Parkinson’s disease and how to develop new and more effective strategies to deliver DBS therapies.
 His new methods and techniques will also have broader importance and will impact the development of other applications (e.g. brain-machine interfaces) and therapies for additional brain conditions (e.g. epilepsy, depression and dystonia).